karl-cardenas-coding/mywhoop/docs/configuration_reference.md

 # Configuration Reference

-The MyWhoop configuration file is used to configure MyWhoop's behavior and enable advanced features.
-By default, it is a YAML file located at `~/.mywhoop.yaml`.
-You can override the configuration file by using CLI flags.
+A MyWhoop configuration file is used to configure MyWhoop's behavior and enable advanced features.
+By default, MyWhoop searches for a YAML file located at `~/.mywhoop.yaml`.
+You can specify a different configuration file using the `--config` flag.
+The configuration file is divided into the following sections:

 > [!IMPORTANT]